The Revenue Blog /

 For operations teams, they can pinpoint exactly where improvements need to be made, how resources can be best allocated, what adjustments will improve progress against goals, and what can be done to increase sales performance.

-For sales leaders and managers, evidence-based forecasting can provide them with the insights necessary to improve individual sales reps’ effectiveness through sales coaching.
+For sales leaders and managers, evidence-based sales and revenue forecasting can provide them with the insights necessary to improve individual sales reps’ effectiveness through sales coaching.
 They can identify reps who are underperforming against their goals, who have win rates that are historically lower or are not converting leads, and specifically address their needs to improve overall sales performance.

 Evidence-based forecasts also afford far more granularity than any other kind of forecast.
 It allows for individual deal inspection, and combined with AI risk assessment, can alert teams to potential pipeline issues before they even begin.